 6) Work collaboratively across diverse groups and organizations through community-based experience and internships.

 Please contact the CP Faculty Coordinator if you have any questions, concerns or ideas about the Community Psychology major.
-To declare the CP major, please contact the CUSP office.
+To declare the CP major, please contact the First Year and Pre-Major Programs.

 I chose Community Psychology at UW Bothell because of the small classes and the flexibility that allowed me to continue working.
 My future goal is to be an advocate for families.
 Community Psychology allows me to begin to do that, as well as to develop a career that will help me to give back to the community.